 The insights industry always moves fast and evolves quick, and this year promises to be the same.
-Wondering what’s ahead in market research?
-Here are five notable predictions and trends from industry experts.
+Here are five notable market research trends and predictions from industry experts.

 In Insight Platforms, Mike Stevens shared why chatbots have huge potential in research: